 It is a part of a stele with a relief and four visible lines of an inscription.
 It was first reported in 1890 by Ramsey who had seen it built into the floor of a church in Andaval (now Aktaş) village about 9 km. northeast of Niğde.
 Cut into a circular shape it has a dimater of about 50 cm.
 The inscription names "Saruwani, the ruler, the lord of the city Nahitiya" and mentions herds of horses.
 Nahitiya is the ancient name of modern day Niğde.
 Saruwani was a king of the Tuwana Kingdom and apparently a predecessor of Warpalawa.
 Saruwanis name also appears on a round stone base found in Niğde.
 It is estimated to be from early 8th century BCE.
-Currently at Anatolian Civilizations Museum in Ankara.
-The pictures at the second row below are from a replica in Niğde Museum.
+Currently at Anatolian Civilizations Museum in Ankara and a replica can be seen in Niğde Museum.

 Click on pictures for a larger image.